oobecomau/desktop.gov.au/docs/security/system-security-plan.md

 ### System purpose and scope

-The CloudSystem is intended to achieve a PROTECTED standard and raise Australian Government Agencies' cyber security posture.
+The CloudSystem is intended to achieve a PROTECTED standard and raise Australian Government organisations cyber security posture.
 The CloudSystem details technology and configuration settings to deploy a cloud-only Microsoft 365 solution.

 Note: The Microsoft 365 suite includes multiple products including Windows 10, Office 365 and Enterprise Mobility + Security (EM+S).